amhk8000/Getting-Cleaning-Data-Week-4-Project/codebook.md

 <h1>CodeBook</h1>
 The data set was created as part of the Peer-graded Assignment: Getting and Cleaning Data Course Project from the 'UCI HAR Dataset'
 <h1>Data Set</h1>
-The data set consists of a file created from subjects Id, activity Id and measurements: There are 30 subjects who provided measurements for the 6 activity types which are as described below
+The data set consists of a file created from subjects Id, activity Id and measurements: There are 30 subjects who provided measurements for the 6 activity types which are as described below<br>
 ##Activity ID Activity type
 1 Walking
 2 Walking_upstairs